AP® Exam FAQs

 What if I have more than one exam scheduled for the same day and same time?
 What if I have two exams scheduled on the same day?

 College Board makes provisions for students who would like to register to take two exams that are scheduled at the EXACT same time and date.
 Please email firstname.lastname@example.org immediately to get information on late testing locations and information.
 Unfortunately, you would not be eligible for late testing if you are taking two exams back to back (i.e. one in the morning and one in the afternoon).

 What if I decide to not take an exam?
 Can I get a refund?

 All exams orders must be pre-paid.
-If you decide not to take an exam for which you have paid, you must notify us in writing via email@example.com 72-hrs in advance of your scheduled exam date.
+If you decide not to take an exam for which you have paid, you must notify us in writing via email@example.com by 11:59pm on March 12, 2020.
 Include in your email your name, your student ID number, the school you attend, and the title of your exam that you would like to cancel.
-Students canceling in writing 72-hrs or more in advance are eligible for a partial refund.
+Students canceling by the March 12 deadline are eligible for a partial refund.
 (See Registration Information for more details.)
 Students who no show for an exam are not eligible for a refund.

 What if I finish the exam early?
 Can I leave early?

 Per College Board’s security regulations for exams, students may not leave the test until time is called and all examinees are excused together.
 If a student leaves without permission, their exam will be collected and submitted separately to College Board.
 Their score will be cancelled and no refund will be possible.
 Exams are approximately 4.5 hours.
 Please be prepared for the duration of the exam.